 Clarity of decision making

-Shareholders should agree in an agreement what decisions are to be made by them only and how those decisions should be made (read about what to consider).
+Shareholders should agree in an agreement what decisions are to be made by them only (known as reserved matters) and how those decisions should be made (read about what to consider).
 They should also agree amongst them what powers the directors have - perhaps even to the detailed level of which individual directors have those powers.

 The powers of individual directors should be set out in their service contract.
 This should be precise about the job description and the limits to which decisions need to be referred to the board of directors, or to the body of shareholders.